pko734/ShowDb/README.md

 ## Details for teaching team

+### Seeding
+The initial seed takes a few minutes depending on how faster your machine is.
+Don't worry.

 ### Logging in
 Two users are seeded as per the requirements.
 Jill is a "normal" user.